 Below is some information from The Centers for Disease Control and Prevention’s announcement for pool and hot tub operators.

 Legionella is naturally found in water, especially warm water.
 Hot tubs (or spas) that are not cleaned and disinfected enough can become contaminated with Legionella.
 A person can get infected with Legionella when they breathe in steam or mist from a contaminated hot tub.

 How do I protect myself, my family, and others?

 Because high water temperatures make it hard to maintain the disinfectant levels needed to kill germs like Legionella, making sure that the hot tub has the right disinfectant and pH levels is essential.
-Our Whirlpool Spa Legionella & Total Pathogens Test in Hotels and Cruise Ships can help determine where you stand.
+Our Whirlpool Spa Legionella and Other Microbiology Tests in Hotels and Cruise Ships can help determine where you stand.